-Mrs Richardson is our English Subject Leader, supported by Mrs Mills our Reading and Phonics Leader.
+Mrs Richardson is our English Subject Leader, supported by Mrs Male our Reading and Phonics Leader.

 We recognise that English skills underpin all elements of the school curriculum.
 Considering the fundamental importance of Speaking, Listening, Reading and Writing in everyday life we are driven by the need to develop each learner's writing ability, thus enabling them to play a full part in society.